Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 Description of "Figure 2-1 TDE Column Encryption Overview"

-As shown in Figure 2-1, the TDE master encryption key is stored in an external security module that is outside of the database and accessible only to a user who was granted the appropriate privileges.
-For this external security module, Oracle Database uses an Oracle software keystore (wallet, in previous releases) or hardware security module (HSM) keystore.
+As shown in introduction-to-transparent-data-encryption.html#GUID-547EA215-9576-4C61-A414-3DA3287692A4__CIHJECGF, the TDE master encryption key is stored in an external security module that is outside of the database and accessible only to a user who was granted the appropriate privileges.
+For this external security module, Oracle Database uses an Oracle software keystore (wallet, in previous releases) or an external key manager keystore.
 Storing the TDE master encryption key in this way prevents its unauthorized use.

 Using an external security module separates ordinary program functions from encryption operations, making it possible to assign separate, distinct duties to database administrators and security administrators.
 Security is enhanced because the keystore password can be unknown to the database administrator, requiring the security administrator to provide the password.

 When a table contains encrypted columns, TDE uses a single TDE table key regardless of the number of encrypted columns.
 Each TDE table key is individually encrypted with the TDE master encryption key.
-All of the TDE table keys are located together in the
+No keys are stored in plaintext.